RealmKnight/CNWC-BLET-GCA-PLD-App/instructions.md

 > **Implementation Notes:**
 >
-> - Roles are stored in the **Supabase members table**, except for the Company Admin role that will be stored in supabase auth.user.metadata as this user will never be a member.
+> - Roles are stored in the **Supabase members table** members.role, except for the Company Admin role that will be stored in supabase auth.user.metadata as this user will never be a member.
 > - A supabase auth.user record will be associated with the users record in the member table by a foreign key relationship with the UUID of the auth.user being inserted into the members.id column using the members.pin_number to find the corrrect record to update in the members table
 > - A Supabase auth hook will automatically assign **new members** as users.
+> - Investigate whether a supabase auth hook is more appropriate to handle the Company Admin over supabase auth.user metadata as metadata can be manipulated on the user side.
-> - Roles do not override **Supabase’s built-in auth roles**.
+> - Roles **do not** override **Supabase’s built-in auth roles**.
+> - Auth Flow ->
+>   1. If No session, redirect to Login page (use all supabase functions here, forgot/password reset, potential MFA in the future, email verification, redirect to signup page if not registered yet, etc).
+We want to preserve session state in the app though if the user clicks out of the app to handle something on their mobile device or opens another tab in their web browser, they should not have a state interuption nor have to log in again.
+>   2. Determine if user is Company Admin or regular user, route appropriately (user to flow below, Company admin only has access to Company Admin Dashboard)
+>   3. If the supabase auth.user does not have an associated entry in the members table (search members.id where == auth.user.id) -> memberassociation page where user can enter their company pin_number which will associate their user with the members table entry associated with that pin_number.
+Error messages on this page will allow the user to contact their Division Admin with issues
+>   4. Otherwise user is logged in and redirected to (tabs)\index.tsx
+> - There will be an application header accross all screens in the app with a Logout Icon on the right hand side (this will be the only icon present on the Company Admin dashboard).
+A User will Also have a profile icon next to the Logout Icon so that they can access their profile dashboard.
+And an Admin will see a gear icon on the left hand side of this header that will direct an admin user to the (admin)\ route with the page to be determined by their admin level (Application Admin, Union Admin, or Division Admin).
+> - User Profile dashboard -> user can update their profile (phone number, set preference on contact, allow in app push notifications, etc), change their password, etc as allowed by supabse auth.
+A user cannot update any information in the members table however and will be shown a message stating "Contact Division admin if any information needs to be updated", may put the member info on a seperate tab on their profile to better seperate these concerns.

 #### **3 Notifications System**